caueoliveiraaa/DataCommerceDB/docs/04_data_types.md

 Notes:

-- SERIAL and BIGSERIAL are PostgreSQL‑specific convenience types.
+- Serial and BIGSERIAL are PostgreSQL‑specific convenience types.
 - They automatically create a sequence and set a default value.
-- IDENTITY is SQL‑standard and preferred for modern PostgreSQL.
+- Identity is SQL‑standard and preferred for modern PostgreSQL.
-- IDENTITY does not create a separate sequence object unless needed.
+- Identity does not create a separate sequence object unless needed.

 Similarities: